apmcleod/MV2H/README.md

 ARGS:
  * `-g FILE` = Use the given FILE as ground truth.
  * `-t FILE` = Use the given FILE as the transcription.
+ * `-a` = Perform alignment between the ground truth and the transcription.
  * `-F` = Combine many evaluations from standard in, where standard in contains many outputs created by using -g and -t.

 ### Examples